Admission into the BSW Program

 - BSW Supplement III – Equity (only if applicable)

 c.
-Obtain two letters of reference.
+Arrange for two (2) letters of reference.
 Your reference letters should be from managers or supervisors from paid or volunteer social work experiences, or course professors.
 These reference letters will form a part of the applicant’s evaluation.
-Applicants re-applying to the program are required to submit at least one new letter of reference.
+Applicants re-applying to the program are required to submit at least one (1) new letter of reference.